Choosing Your Path: 9 Public Health Concentrations

 1. Community Health

 Description: Community health advisors collect health data and work with members of a population to promote wellness.
 They create reports for healthcare providers and health educators, as well as provide health-related counseling and support to community members.
-Other duties include educating community members about housing, food, and mental health services, in addition to the availability of healthcare services such as cancer screenings.
+Other duties include educating community members about housing, food, and mental health services, in addition to the availability of healthcare services, such as cancer screenings.
 They also facilitate access to health services; for example, a community health advisor might help a client get enrolled in Medicaid or Medicare.

 Typical workplace environments: Community health advisors’ employers include healthcare facilities, colleges and universities, nonprofit organizations, private companies, and public health agencies.